Start Failover

 Specify a spare or unused IP address from the subnet

-- Failover compatibility will provide information on whether the device is compatible or incompatible for failover.
-If the devices fall into one of the following scenarios, they will be incompatible for failover:
+8. Compatibility for failover will confirm if a device is compatible for failover.
+If the device falls into one of the following scenarios, they will be incompatible for failover:

-- The devices are added to the DRaaS plan under the same Customer but at least one of them has its Failover state as Standby with Recovery Status as Failed.
-The device cannot start failover because it does not have a successful restore.
-Roll back the device to a previous restore point or ensure a restore completes successfully to proceed with failover.
+• Failed - The device cannot start failover because it does not have a successful restore.
+Rollback the device to a previous restore point or ensure a restore completes successfully to proceed with failover.

 If the last session failed, perform a rollback.
-To rollback, select the device, click Rollback, choose the last successful session, and proceed.
-Once rolled back, the device is paused and ready for failover.
+Once rolled back, the device is paused and ready for a failover to be started.

-- The devices are added to the DRaaS plan under the same Customer but at least one of them has its Failover state as Standby with Recovery Status as Retrying.
-Failover cannot be started while a recovery is in retrying mode.
+• In Progress - Failover cannot be started while a recovery is in progress.
 Wait for the recovery to complete, or cancel the recovery and then initiate a rollback before starting failover.

-- The devices are added to the DRaaS plan under the same Customer and at least one of them has its Failover state as Standby with Recovery Status as In-Progress.
-Failover cannot be started while a recovery is in progress.
+• Retrying - Failover cannot be started while a recovery is in retrying mode.
 Wait for the recovery to complete, or cancel the recovery and then initiate a rollback before starting failover.

-- The devices are added to the DRaaS plan under the same Customer but at least one of them has its Failover state as Standby with Recovery Status as Cancelling/Cancelled.
-Failover cannot be started due to an incompatible recovery status.
+• Cancelling/Cancelled - Failover cannot be started due to an incompatible recovery status.
 Only devices with a recovery status of Completed or Completed with Errors are eligible for failover.

-- The devices are added to the DRaaS plan under the same Customer but at least one of them is already in Failover.
+• The device added to the DRaaS plan is already in Failover.

 If you stop the Virtual Machine, but do not stop the failover, this is still counted towards the failover time used, and so reflected in the failover time remaining.